 “It’s a tradition to have designers at our apartment,” said Ed Filipowski Wednesday evening, as tacos and margaritas were being passed around his Chelsea penthouse living room.
-“We’ve had Alber Ebaz here, we’ve had Helmut Lang here, we had Proenza Schouler here…we’ve had a lot of designers here over the course of the last seven years.“
+“We’ve had Alber Elbaz here, we’ve had Helmut Lang here, we had Proenza Schouler here…we’ve had a lot of designers here over the course of the last seven years.“

 Filipowski welcomed editors and retailers alike for a casual Mexican dinner in honor of Mike Amiri, the Los Angeles-based men’s wear designer (who is developing into women’s wear).

 “I was at a restaurant in L.A. and I saw him walking by and I turned to some people and I said, ‘Who are those people, why are they dressed that way?’”
 Filipowski recalled.
 “Because they looked so stylish and I’d never seen clothes like that.
 And my friends said, ‘OK, they’re cool L.A. designers, they work from their apartment, you’ll never get to them.’
 And then a year later he was calling me and I was like, ‘This is who I wanted to work with!’”

 The appeal of Amiri, for the KCD cochairman, lies in his authenticity.

 “This is something very personal: his authenticity reminded me of Stephen Sprouse, who was one of my first clients in fashion,” Filipowski said.
 “There’s just something very authentic about the connection between his personal self and his clothes, and the rock-’n’-roll aesthetic reminds me of Stephen Sprouse.
 I think I just related to that — there’s nothing forced about it.
 It’s exactly who he is and who his clothes are.
 And that was true of Stephen Sprouse.”

 He wasn’t alone in his enthusiasm for Amiri’s line, noting that the strong showing of retailers in his apartment proved the young designer has staying power.